 Mother, Educator, Engineer, Founder of Kids With An Edge

 P.S.
 Spring 2017 Update: My daughter, a high school senior, has been awarded a National Merit Scholarship and was just Directly Admitted into the University of Washington’s Computer Science and Engineering Program straight out of high school.
 She will be attending the UW as an Honors student in the Fall and has been accepted to research in the UbiComp Lab at the UW over the summer.
-She has also been admitted into the exclusive “by invitation only” Google CodeU program and hopes to visit Google headquarters in CA this August!
+She has also been admitted into the exclusive “by invitation only” Google CodeU program.
 We are so thankful to God for his many blessings and guidance over the past four years.

-Spring 2019: Since then, she has gone on to intern at Amazon and Echodyne and will be interning at the Sales Force headquarters in San Francisco this summer.
-She was just paid by a website to allow them to host some creative stories she has written.
-My son will be starting high school as an HCC (highly capable cohort) student and will be taking AP Calculus and Honors Chemistry as a ninth grader!
+Spring 2020: Since then, she has gone on to intern at Amazon, Echodyne Sales Force, and Facebook- receiving a return offer from each one of them.
+She was also paid by a website to allow them to host some of her original creative short stories.
+My son started high school as an HCC (highly capable cohort) student and has been taking AP Calculus and Honors Chemistry as a ninth grader!